nwj/dotfiles/README.md

 Various configuration files (aka dotfiles) for my Arch Linux systems.

 ###Installation
-When I am setting up a new system, I usually follow a few steps:
+When setting up a new system, I usually follow a few steps:

 1. Clone this repo to a folder in home: `git clone https://github.com/nwj/dotfiles.git`
 2. Soft link each configuration file out to into the file system: `ln -s ~/dotfiles/vimrc ~/.vimrc`
-3. In some cases, it is necessary to restart or resource after certain files are changed.
+3. In some cases, it is necessary to restart or re-source after certain files are changed.
 For example, `source .bashrc`

 This approach has a few advantages: